We continue our partnership with the #10000BlackInterns Programme

 360 offers were made.

 Most firms doubled their commitment of one internship and ended up taking on two interns.
-We have taken on three.
+We took on four for the summer of 2021.

 41% of applications were from those identifying as female and 44% of offers were made to those identifying as female.
 This is double the normal rate of 20% in the investment management industry.